ks6088ts-labs/baseline-environment-on-azure-bicep/infra/scenarios/iot-edge/README.md

 ## Install IoT Edge runtime on VM

+To install IoT Edge runtime on VM, you need to connect to the VM via SSH.

 ```shell
 # Connect to device via SSH
 ssh azadmin@testvm-tcnuoqlqp5tm2.japaneast.cloudapp.azure.com
 ```

+### Install IoT Edge runtime on Ubuntu

+Following instructions are based on the official documents.
 - [Create and provision an IoT Edge device on Linux using symmetric keys](https://learn.microsoft.com/en-us/azure/iot-edge/how-to-provision-single-device-linux-symmetric?view=iotedge-1.4&tabs=azure-portal%2Cubuntu)
 - [Azure/iotedge-vm-deploy](https://github.com/Azure/iotedge-vm-deploy)

+For now, to understand the installation process, we will install IoT Edge runtime on Ubuntu manually.

 ```shell
 # Print OS information to confirm the OS version is Ubuntu 22.04